Who is Behind

 Whilst I studied social work, I worked in the mental health sector as a peer support worker.
 But I failed to ‘speak the unspoken’ on my mental health.
 I wasn’t ready.
 I needed to take a step back.
 I was forced to do this when I became a mother and experienced catatonia upon giving birth.

 I disregarded my inner voice to pursue Silent Revolution as an arts business for many years.
 The reason for my silence all those years?
 Madness, malaise and melancholy.
 And motherhood.
 It’s hard to come out of the closet as a madwoman in a mother’s group or during school drop-off and pick-up.
-I did, however, build a self-sustaining lifestyle with Lachlan and our son, including a mudbrick cottage and food-producing garden, and our art haven, Sanctum Studio, in Greensborough.
+I did, however, build a self-sustaining lifestyle with my husband, Lachlan, and our son, including a mudbrick cottage and food-producing garden, and our art haven, Sanctum Studio, in Greensborough.
 I also started a mother’s support group for women who have experienced madness.
 Or psychosis.
 Or spiritual breakdown/breakthrough.
 However you like to call it.

 I pursued a few creative projects, which you can see on my Projects page.
 But it wasn’t until 2020, when I received a Banyule City Council Business grant to create this website, that I first publicly linked my art with my mental health journey.
 I now accept that I have something to share through my art, writing, creative project facilitation, creative practice coaching and public speaking.
 It does take courage.
 And I’m still a little bit mad.
 But this is important to me.